advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_5_4.png)

 From this plot we see that our initial observation holds true even when we increase our blocking probability to $0.4$.
 Though there are significantly more unsolvable grids.

+**Question 6**: Taking $dim = 101$, for a range of density $p$ values from 0 to min $(p_0; 0.33)$, and the heuristic chosen as best in Q5, repeatedly generate gridworlds and solve them using Repeated Forward A*.
+Use as the field of view each immediately adjacent cell in the compass directions.
+Discuss your results.
+Are they as you expected?
+Explain.